Travel.State.Gov >

 North Mitrovica, Leposavic, Zubin Potok, and Zvecan – Level 3: Reconsider Travel

-Although recent unrest has been politically-related and does not involve tourists or members of the international community, bystanders can be affected.
+Recent unrest has been politically related.
+While it has not impacted tourists or members of the international community, there is a risk that bystanders can be affected.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in the north of Kosovo as U.S. government employee travel to North Mitrovica, Leposavic, Zubin Potok, and Zvecan is restricted.